Challenging bliss in the heart of Central Ontario.

 I followed the route onto some paved roads to Emily Provincial Park because that's where Matt and his group stayed.
-In hindsight, I should have modified the route and stayed on the trail.
+In hindsight, I should have changed the route and stayed on the trail.
 The cottage traffic in this area was nasty.
 Drivers were careless.
-I jutted off onto Grassy Road to avoid the traffic and was hit with some massive gravel hills.
+I jutted off onto Grassy Road to avoid the traffic, but was subsequently met with massive gravel hills.

-As I approached Peterborough and took a look at the COLT route versus where I needed to go to in the countryside, I decided to follow the route on Google maps and shave off a couple kilometres.
+As I approached Peterborough and looked at the COLT route versus where I needed to go to in the countryside, I followed the route on Google maps and shave off a couple of kilometres.
 We still had cottage traffic to fight and if I stayed out any longer, I'd be arriving home past midnight.
 (I was sensible?
 Perhaps a first on this trip.)
 I had to tackle some good rollers on the home stretch, but had it in me knowing that I was almost done and breaking the 200 km threshold - something I had never done on any bike, let alone fully loaded on a large chunk of gravel and trail.

 I arrived back - 212 km.
 My bike was covered in dust.
 I was covered in grit.
 It was great.
 For me, I love getting dirty.
 It's a reward to a challenging ride; an accomplishment that shows.
 My hydration and nutrition throughout the day were also top-notch; very grateful that I didn't bonk.